 In St. Louis, Lovejoy witnessed a level of brutality toward blacks he had never seen before.
 After a black man was burned alive by a mob of white men, Lovejoy began writing passionate condemnations of slavery.
 His words attracted a wide audience which included racist St. Louis mobs.
 After the mobs repeatedly destroyed his printing materials and threatened his life, Lovejoy fled in 1836 to Alton.

 But the mobs followed him.
-He was greeted at the Alton dock by angry St. Louisans, who into the Mississippi River.
+He was greeted at the Alton dock by angry St. Louisans, who threw his printing press into the Mississippi River.
 Lovejoy continued to publish editorials calling for the immediate end of slavery, and his offices continued to be ransacked and his presses stolen.
 On November 7, 1837, Lovejoy received his fourth press and hid it in a warehouse, but the mob figured out his location and set the building ablaze.
 Lovejoy was shot to death as he attempted to escape the flames, and angry white men bypassed his bullet-ridden corpse to seize his printing press, which they smashed and threw into the river for the final time.

 By 1837, Elijah Lovejoy knew he was going to be killed.
 “If the laws of my country fail to protect me,” he wrote shortly before he was murdered, “I appeal to God, and with him I cheerfully rest my cause.
 I can die at my post, but I cannot desert it.”